eosiosg/blog/SystemContract-2.md

 System Contract Part #2 - Voting Process
 --

-In eos network, [**eosio.system**](https://github.com/EOSIO/eos/tree/slim/contracts/eosio.system) contract enables users to 1) stake tokens, and then vote on producers (or worker proposals), 2) proxy their voting influence to other users, 3) register producers, 4) claim producer rewards, 5) delegate resources (net, cpu & ram) and push other necessary actions to keep blockchain system running.
+In eos network, [**eosio.system**](https://github.com/EOSIO/eos/tree/slim/contracts/eosio.system) contract enable users to 1) stake tokens, and then vote on producers (or worker proposals), 2) proxy their voting influence to other users, 3) register producers, 4) claim producer rewards, 5) delegate resources (net, cpu & ram) and push other necessary actions to keep blockchain system running.

-In this series, we will go through this contract and talk about what is going on inside this contract and how to use it.
+In this series, we will go through What is the contract, What are included in the contract and How the contract can be used.

-In this article, we will be talking about detailed implementations on **Producer Registration**, **Token Staking**, **Voting on BP** , and **Votes Change & Withdraw** successively.
+In this article, we will be discussing detailed flows/steps on **Producer Registration**, **Token Staking**, **Voting on BP** , and **Changing/Withdrawing Vote** successively.

 *All codes present are based on commit of [44e7d3e](https://github.com/EOSIO/eos/commit/44e7d3ef2503d7bc45afc18f04f0289ed26cfdd7)*

 TL;DR:
 --
-* **Token holders should stake with their tokens on net and cpu for voting**
+* **Token holders have to stake with their tokens on net and cpu for voting**
-* **On voting, all staked tokens will convert to an identical amount of votes for up to 30 producers**
+* **On voting, all staked assets will convert to `x` amount of weighted votes, which can be used to vote up to 30 producers and each selected producer will get `x` amount of votes repectively**
-* **Refunding process (from staked status) takes up to 3 days to be available in token balance**
+* **Refunding process takes up to 3 days to reflect the unstaked tokens in available token balance**
 * **Newer votes possess higher voting weights**

 ![voting](https://github.com/oldcold/preview/blob/master/voting.png)

 Producer Registration
 --
-**Every account should register to be a producer first before it can be voted.
+**Accounts should register themselves as producer first before they can be voted.
+This process is done by pushing.
 This process is done by pushing a `system_contract::regproducer` action.**

 * The core logic code below is to insert or replace producers' configurations (i.e. public key & parameters) into `producerinfo` table.